upsidr/importer/docs/getting-started/annotations.md

 ### Export Marker

-Importer's simplest form is to import some lines from another file by providing the line numbers.
+Importer's simplest form is to import some lines from another file by providing line numbers.

-But if you want to import file that updates its content frequently, you will soon get tired of making line number adjustments on all the Importer Annotations.
+But if you want to import file that gets updated frequently, it is quite cumbersome to make line number adjustments on all the Importer Annotations every time.

-Export Marker is very similar to Importer Annotation, with a few minor differences.
+Export Marker allows defining the begin / end for line range, and assigns a name to it.

 ```markdown
 <!-- == export: some-export-name / begin == -->